-Academic staff in the Department research and teach across a range of areas that embraces the full span of Middle Eastern Studies: the Ancient Near East, the Hebrew Bible, Ancient and Modern Jewish history and culture, Modern Middle East and North Africa, Medieval and Modern Islamic societies, Human Rights and the Holocaust.
+Academic staff in the Department research and teach across a range of areas that embraces the full span of Middle Eastern Studies: the Ancient Near East and its languages, Hebrew Bible, Ancient and Modern Jewish history and culture, Modern Middle East and North Africa, Medieval and Modern Islamic societies, Human Rights and the Holocaust.

 A vibrant, student-friendly and diverse department, we are committed to the development of Middle Eastern Studies in Ireland through undergraduate and postgraduate programmes, research and public outreach.
 We are also a centre for teaching, research and public programmes in Jewish and Islamic Studies.
 Our public outreach programmes include public lectures, seminars, short courses and summer schools.

 Our community of postgraduate students participate in the life of the department through research seminars and conferences.
 Some also contribute to undergraduate teaching.

 Our graduates have won places and scholarships in international postgraduate programmes, and the breadth of the degree has opened up a wide range of career opportunities for them across many professions – from journalism to NGOs to the private sector.